designbyadrian/react-webpack-boilerplate-by-adrian/docs/styling.md

 If you're using a CSS framework like Bootstrap, you might want to have a global reference.
 Then use the `className` attribute like so: `<Component styleName="col-12 col-md-6" />`

+## Framework

+// todo

+Bootstrap 4

+How to uninstall